 How it works

 In the Pre-College Program, you will develop your artistic vision and strengthen both your technical skills and your critical thinking.
-You’ll take three core courses, participate in field trips, and display your work in a final exhibition.
-And throughout the program, you’ll develop an inside perspective on a career in the arts.
+You’ll take college level courses, participate in field trips, and display your work in a final exhibition.
+And throughout the program, you’ll develop an inside perspective on careers in the arts.

-- Foundations.
-See the world as visual artists do by strengthening your ability to observe, conceptualize, and analyze through artmaking.
+- Core: See the world as visual artists do by strengthening your ability to observe, conceptualize, and analyze through artmaking.
 Explore the methods, materials, and concepts of surface, space, and time-based art.

 Field trips and outings

 Once a week, you’ll venture off campus to explore Nashville’s vibrant art and design communities with your professors and classmates.
 Recent outings have included studio visits, museum tours, and trips to local galleries for conversations with local artists, designers, curators, and dealers.